ibm-cloud-docs/ibm-cloud-provider-for-terraform/tutorials/clusters.md

    <tbody>
    <tr>
    <td><code>resource.ibm_container_worker_pool_zone_attachment.cluster</code></td>
    <td>Enter the name or ID of the cluster where you want to add zones.
 The example in this tutorial references the cluster that you created in lesson 3.
-Terraform automatically retrieves the ID of the cluster. </td>
+Terraform on {{site.data.keyword.cloud_notm}} automatically retrieves the ID of the cluster. </td>
    </tr>
      <tr>
    <td><code>resource.ibm_container_worker_pool_zone_attachment.worker_pool</code></td>